-The Committee on Indian Affairs, to whom was referred the bill (H. R. 1735) "to increase educational privileges and to establish additional industrial training schools for the benefit of the youth belonging to such nomadic Indian tribes as have educational treaty claims upon the United States," respectfully report the same back with amendments, and recommend its passage as amended.
+The Committee on Indian Affairs, having further considered the bill (H. R. 1735) entitled "A bill to increase educational privileges and establish additional industrial training schools for the benefit of youth belonging to such nomadic Indian tribes as have educational treaty claims upon the United States," report the same back with amendments, with the recommendation that it pass when so amended.